Alexandernunn/SkyIQDynamic/replit.md

 ## ElevenLabs Voice Showcase (October 2025)

 ### Overview
-The application features a voice showcase modal that allows visitors to hear different AI voice options using ElevenLabs text-to-speech API.
-Clicking "Hear Possibilities" in the hero section opens a modal with 5 professional AI voices that demonstrate the platform's capabilities.
+The application features a voice showcase section that allows visitors to hear different AI voice options using ElevenLabs text-to-speech API.
+Clicking "Hear Possibilities" in the hero section smoothly scrolls down to an inline section at the bottom of the page with 5 professional AI voices that demonstrate the platform's capabilities.

 ### Setup Instructions